toddcf/code-snippets/javascript/functions/function-notes.md

 ## Function Length

 Some people believe that if a function is longer than ten lines, you need to split it apart into separate functions.

+## First Class Functions

+Functions are objects.
+In JavaScript, they are considered "first class functions," which is a fancy way of saying that everything you can do with other data types, you can do with functions.
+You can . . .

+- Assign them to variables.
+- Pass them around.
+- Create them on the fly.

+Functions have all the features of normal objects, plus some special properties. *You can attach properties and methods to a function.*